Ace-FT/ace-ft/readme.md

 You can refer to [This section of the iExec documentation](https://docs.iex.ec/for-developers/confidential-computing/sgx-encrypted-dataset) to get a more detailed explaination on how to use confidential assets with iExec.

 **Step 2 - Set governance rules**
-The second step of the process is to set the authorization for the beneficiary/requester together with an optional monetization parameter (i.e. how much RLC will the requester need to pay in order to run the download app with my files).
+The second step of the process is for the sender/ceontent creator to set the authorization for the beneficiary/requester together with an optional monetization parameter (i.e. how much RLC will the requester need to pay in order to run the download app with my files).
-**From an iExec prospective this step is just a dataset order being placed on the marketplace.** The following arguments of the dataset order method will be used to defined the governance rules:
+**From an iExec prospective this step is just a dataset order being placed on the marketplace by the provider (sender/content creator).** The following arguments of the dataset order method will be used to defined the governance rules:

 | Argument | Description |
 | ------ | ------ |